litestar-org/litestar/docs/tutorials/dto-tutorial/01-simple-dto-exclude.rst

 Lets look at these changes in more detail.
 Firstly, we add two additional imports.

-The :class:`DTOConfig <litestar.dto.factory.DTOConfig>` class is imported from the ``litestar.dto.factory`` module.
-This class is used to configure DTOs.
+The :class:`DTOConfig <litestar.dto.config.DTOConfig>` class is used to configure DTOs.
 In this case, we are using it to exclude the ``email`` field from the DTO, but there are many other configuration options available and we'll cover most of them in this tutorial.

-The :class:`DataclassDTO <litestar.dto.factory.stdlib.DataclassDTO>` class is imported from the ``litestar.dto.factory.stdlib`` module.
-This is a factory class that specializes in creating DTOs from dataclasses.
+The :class:`DataclassDTO <litestar.dto.dataclass_dto_factory.DataclassDTO>` class is a factory class that specializes in creating DTOs from dataclasses.
 It is also a :class:`Generic <typing.Generic>` class, which means that it it accepts a type parameter.
 When we provide a type parameter to a generic class it makes that class a specialized version of the generic class.
 In this case, we create a DTO type that specializes in transferring data to and from instances of the ``Person`` class (``DataclassDTO[Person]``).

 .. note::